Skip to content

 What Are Airport Lounges?

-Airport lounges are services provided to travellers either by airlines or independent operators.
-They are spaces within the airport that offer enhanced facilities such as better WIFI, more comfortable seating and free food and drinks.
+Airport lounges are lounges in airports provided by airlines or independent operators.
+They offer enhanced facilities such as better WIFI, more comfortable seating and free food and drinks.

 • More comfortable seating